Waxing

 The length of the current synodic month is 5 hours and 55 minutes shorter than the mean synodic month length.
 It is 14 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠2.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠18°.
+The true anomaly of the Moon orbit is ∠2.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠18°.

-1 day after point of perigee on 14 June 2026 at 23:18 in ♊ Gemini.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next apogee on 28 June 2026 at 07:11 in ♐ Sagittarius.
+1 day since point of perigee on 14 June 2026 at 23:18 in ♊ Gemini the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next apogee on 28 June 2026 at 07:11 in ♐ Sagittarius.

 The Moon is 363 567 km (225 910 mi) away from Earth and getting further over the next 12 days until the point apogee when Earth-Moon distance is going to be 406 267 km (252 443 mi).

-8 days after ascending node on 7 June 2026 at 06:19 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 19 June 2026 at 17:57 in ♌ Leo.
+8 days after ascending node on 7 June 2026 at 06:19 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 19 June 2026 at 17:57 in ♌ Leo.

 At 05:29 the Moon is meeting its standstill point to reach North declination of ∠27.989°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-27.988° at the point of next standstill in ♐ Sagittarius on 28 June 2026 at 22:06.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-27.988° at the point of next southern standstill in ♐ Sagittarius on 28 June 2026 at 22:06.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.